pashokman/Become-QA-Auto/readme.md

 * To run all test need to use command:
     + '''python -m pytest'''

-* To run some type of tests need to use command (mark names you can select in pytest.ini file, example - python -m pytest -m api):
+* To run some type of tests need to use command (mark names you can select in pytest.ini file, example - "python -m pytest -m api", to use few markers "api or api2"):
-    + '''python -m pytest -m <mark name>'''
+    + '''python -m pytest -m mark_name'''

 * To run test in paralel need to use command (need to be installed "pytest-xdist" module):
     + '''python -m pytest -n 4'''